ContentMine/workshop-resources/software-tutorials/quickscrape/quickscrape-tutorial.md

 $ quickscrape -r test_eupmc/fulltext_html_urls.txt -d journal-scrapers/scrapers/ -o test_eupmc
 ```

 Quickscrape now creates a subfolder for each searchresult, describing the article source, a fulltext.html with the scraping results, and a results.json containing metadata of the article, e.g. authors, title, abstract and bibliographic data.
-It may include other files such as
+It may include other files such as fulltext PDFs, fulltext XMLs, or scraped images.
 ```
+$ tree test_eupmc
 test_eupmc
 ├── eupmc_results.json
 ├── fulltext_html_urls.txt